senzing-factory/github-action-docker-buildx-build/README.md

 ### password

-The password for the user on the Docker registry server.
+The access token or password for the user on the Docker registry server. \
+It is recommended to use an [access token for login](https://github.com/docker/login-action#docker-hub). \
+Refer to the respective registry provider documentation for additional login details.

 - Required parameter